#16 – Canadian Rockies Day Hikes: Coronet Creek Trail

 The Challenges of Getting to the Trailhead

 This, however, is one of the most difficult trails to do as a standalone day hike because of how you have to get there.
-It requires an electric motorboat and crossing the 13-mile long Maligne Lake before even setting foot on the 10-mile hike.
+It requires an electric motorboat and crossing the nearly 14-mile long Maligne Lake before even setting foot on the 10-mile hike.
 This adventure is best done as a day hike from the Coronet Creek Backcountry Campground.
 This would be a side trip added onto a multi-day kayaking excursion on the largest lake in the Canadian Rockies, Maligne Lake.
-However, if you own an electric-powered boat or fancy renting one than this remote trail is most likely one you can call all your own for the day.
+However, if you own an electric-powered boat or fancy renting one then this remote trail is most likely one you can call all your own for the day.

 Make sure you are prepared for this remote trail.
 We didn’t see another human on the entire trail.
 If an accident does occur help is a long way off.
 Carry plenty of water, a first-aid kit, and bear spray!
 Fewer humans mean more wildlife and we not only saw a lot of bear scat we came across a mother grizzly with her two cubs.
 Luckily, they were on the other side of the creek and she didn’t see us as a threat.
 But, we had our bear spray in hand and ready just in case she changed her mind.

 Coronet Creek Trail

 There are no shortages of amazing trails in the Canadian Rockies that explore the mountain landscape and the Coronet Creek Trail is one of them.
 What sets this trail apart is its seclusion.
 There is no other place in the Canadian Rockies where you can have such a beautiful trail all to yourself.
 Come prepared and this might become your favorite day hike in the Canadian Rockies.